mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 ## chmod

-Every file and directory has a \"filemode\" consisting of a list of attributes.
+Every file and directory has a "filemode" consisting of a list of attributes.

 You can see this with `ls -l`.

     $ cd ; ls -la

-The \";\" separates two commands on the same line.
+The ";" separates two commands on the same line.

 That shows you the modes of the files in your home directory.

-Included in the list should be two entries called \".\" and \"..\", which refer to your current directory and its parent.
+Included in the list should be two entries called "." and "..", which refer to your current directory and its parent.

-You will see a set of characters showing the file\'s permissions, followed by the owner (your ID, probably, for all except ..) and the group (perhaps \"staff\"), a file size, the time and date of the last change to the file, and the name.
+You will see a set of characters showing the file\'s permissions, followed by the owner (your ID, probably, for all except ..) and the group (perhaps "staff"), a file size, the time and date of the last change to the file, and the name.
 The listing will resemble the
 following: